Product label trends throughout the years

 Printers typically used a wooden printing press, similar to the Gutenberg press, to transfer their label designs onto handmade paper.
 Needless to say, this process was somewhat time-consuming.
 It wasn't until the invention of lithography and paper machines that producing labels became more time efficient.
 After that, it didn't take long for other industries to catch on to the benefits of labelling products.

 The introduction of colour printing midway through the 19th century presented a whole new range of opportunities, allowing businesses to further distinguish their products from the competition.
+Wine label design, for example, became much more competitive as businesses had the option to brand their bottles with a custom design that encapsulated their USPs and brand personality..
 Prior to this, label printing was limited to black ink and coloured designs had to be hand-painted onto the label.
 Around the same time, printers began distributing label catalogues to businesses as a way to showcase their work and latest designs.

 The next label printing revolution didn't come around until the 1930s when R. Stanton Avery invented self-adhesive product labels.
 However, it took almost 20 years and newly-formulated adhesives for the product to take off and become a commercial success.